 This feature will let you categorize SMS providers for different applications and geographical locations.
 This way, you can let the system pick the most advantageous provider based on the recipient's phone number.

 This guide gives you a walkthrough of how you can create, configure, and sort SMS providers for your needs.

 Defining new SMS providers

-Once you get to the SMS configuration page, all existing providers will be displayed in the list view under the “Configure Providers” section.
+All existing providers are displayed in the list view under the Providers section.
 If you think that any of your existing SMS providers is missing from this list, please take a look at the “Troubleshooting” section of this post.

 To create a new provider:

 - Select a provider type.

 - A form is displayed to let you input provider information.
 The fields you have to fill in varies depending on the provider type.
 For more information, please check how to enable an SMS provider in this article.
 The image below shows the form for defining a new proxy message provider:

 - For each new provider you define, you can also specify one or more application tags the provider should be used for.
 If you don’t specify any application tags, this provider will be available for all outgoing messages under any application.

 - You can also limit the availability of the SMS provider to certain country calling codes by specifying phone number initials in the “Phone numbers” field.
 If you do not specify any country calling code, this provider will be available for any recipient number.

 - Click “Save” to create and activate the new provider.
-The new provider will be appended to the existing provider list.
+The new provider will be added to the existing provider list.

 - You can then change the order of providers (drag them as shown below), enable or disable (start/stop) them in the list view.